envisioning/vocab/vocab/artefactual-autopoiesis.md

 ---
 category: CORE, BIO
+generality:
+- 0.325
+- 0.35
+- 0.375
+- 0.4
+- 0.425
+- 0.45
+- 0.475
 slug: artefactual-autopoiesis
 summary: Design and creation of artificial systems capable of self-maintenance and reproduction, mirroring the autopoietic characteristics of living organisms.
 title: Artefactual Autopoiesis
 ---